cesarderio/reading-notes/401-reading-notes/class-02.md

 * properly applying test (not enough, not descript or specific enough, testing to many things at once, etc.)

-* Lack of maintenence on tests or no complete set of tests for build.
+* Lack of maintenance on tests or no complete set of tests for build.

 [CI/CD](https://www.youtube.com/watch?v=xSv_m3KhUO8)